On the analog category of finite groups: Proofs of the main results

 Now, a point of $\Delta^G$ lies in $\Delta_n^G$ if and only if at most $n+1$ of its barycentric coordinates are nonzero.
 We conclude that $f$ identifies $(\Delta_n^G)^H$ with the subspace of $\Delta^{G/H}$ in which at most $\frac{n+1}{|H|}$ barycentric coordinates are nonzero, as desired. \end{proof}

-In the following, we write $X_p^\wedge$ for the completion of the space $X$ at the prime $p$---see \cite{MayPonto:MCAT}, for example.
-We recall that, according to the Sullivan conjecture, the natural map $(X^P)_p^\wedge\to (X_p^\wedge)^{hP}$ is a weak equivalence for any $p$-group $P$ and finite $P$-CW complex $X$.
+In what follows, we write $X_p^\wedge$ for the completion of the space $X$ at the prime $p$---see \cite{MayPonto:MCAT}, for example.
+We recall that, according to one of several results known collectively as the ``generalized Sullivan conjecture,'' due to Carlsson \cite[Thm.
+B(c)]{Carlsson:ESHSC} and Dwyer--Miller--Neisendorfer \cite{DwyerMillerNeisendorfer:FCUASS}, the natural map $(X^P)_p^\wedge\to (X_p^\wedge)^{hP}$ is a weak equivalence for any $p$-group $P$ and finite dimensional $P$-CW complex $X$.